AdamTovatt/mineru-sharp/README.md

 ## Requirements

 - .NET 8.0 or later
-- [MinerU](https://github.com/opendatalab/MinerU) API server running and accessible
+- [MinerU](https://github.com/opendatalab/MinerU) API server that can be accessed